Spring

 Summer rooftops :)

 Late to the Hadestown party.
-I was lucky enough to see Jack Wolfe as Orpheus.
-What a canon event.
+Jack Wolfe as Orpheus = canon event.
 I loved it so much I went twice and cried through most of the second performance.
-Nothing has ever moved me so much.
+Nothing has ever moved me like this show and the songs.

 Cello’s.